dahliaOS/pangolin_desktop/README.md

 The desktop UI for Dahlia OS

 ## What Is Pangolin?
 pangolin is named after a animal with a shell (kinda like a armadillo) this UI is based on the capybara ui bringing a more complete look.
-We are adding android like icons bringing a more familiar atomsphere.
+We are adding android like icons bringing a more familiar atomsphere, and with a touch of chromeOS.

 ![Capybara UI Apk](https://github.com/dahlia-os/Icons/blob/master/Screenshot_2019-03-06_204745.jpg)